gojilabs/crisp-table-js/README.md

 After installation, integrate it by:

-1. Adding `import CrispTable from 'crisp-table/src` into your Webpack pipeline
+1. Adding `import CrispTable from 'crisp-table` into your Webpack pipeline
 2. Installing a [backend](https://github.com/gojilabs/crisp-table-rb) and following the directions there, only a Ruby on Rails backend exists currently.

 ## Contributing